Galactic Empire: British Empire

+Others

+The uniforms of Imperial military officers bear resemblance to those of 19th century Polish ulans (mounted lancers)—who wore tunics, riding breeches, and boots like the Empire's officers wear.

+The Imperial officers' cap resembles the field caps historically worn by troops of the German Empire and the Austro-Hungarian Empire.

 Depiction

 Augustus in the robes and cloak of his position as Pontifex Maximus, served as inspiration in the creation of the character Palpatine.

 Origins

 Note: All dates in this article are in the BBY/ABY format.
 This is a fictional in-universe dating system centred on the Battle of Yavin in Episode IV: A New Hope in which the first Death Star is destroyed.
 BBY is Before the Battle of Yavin; ABY is After the Battle of Yavin.

-The Twilight of the High Republic
+The Twilight of the Republic

-The Galactic Empire is born out of the declining High Republic; the rise of the empire wasn't sudden but instead unfolded gradually, step by step with one power grab after the next.
-However, its seeds of decadence are planted and nurtured by the Sith over a period of centuries, that bore fruit during the Clone Wars, the epic war between the Republic and the separatist Confederacy of Independent Systems (CIS) depicted in Episode II: Attack of the Clones and Episode III: Revenge of the Sith.
-The Jedi Council, sitting atop Coruscant in their ivory tower, pride themselves in having permanently eradicated the Sith-menace, and are romanticized as guardians that ushered an unprecedented 1000-year era of peace and justice, yet beneath their solemn chants and stoic meditation lies arrogance masked as wisdom, complacency mistaken for serenity.
+The Galactic Empire is born out of the collapsing Galactic Republic; the rise of the empire wasn't sudden but instead unfolded gradually, step by step with one power grab after the next.
+However, its seeds are planted and nurtured by the Sith over a period of centuries.
+The Clone Wars, the epic war between the Republic and the Separatist Confederacy of Independent Systems (CIS) depicted in Episode II: Attack of the Clones and Episode III: Revenge of the Sith represents the fruit of those labors.
+The traditional checks and balances failed completely because the Sith systematically dismantled the legal guardrails of the government.
 Palpatine's ascension came with the final layer of poison instilled into a governmental system on the brink of collapse.
-Because of the hubristic Jedi, the corrupt senate and a civil war, Palpatine was seen by many as a savior and is easily able to take near-complete control of the Republic.
+The hubristic Jedi, corrupt senate and civil war led many to see Palpatine as a savior; he is easily able to take near-complete control of the Republic.

 In Episode I: The Phantom Menace, amid a trade dispute and invasion of his homeworld of Naboo, Senator Palpatine convinces Queen Padmé Amidala to call for a vote of no confidence in Supreme Chancellor of the Republic Finis Valorum.
 Palpatine is elected Supreme Chancellor in Valorum's place.
-For the Jedi, clairvoyant beings who sat calmly as corruption festered in the heart of the Republic, Chancellor Palpatine, a Sith Lord, the greatest galactic threat the Jedi swore to oppose, rose right under their noses.